How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

 You see, these are not overly salesly but will get you plenty of sales or at least point them to the right directions, your affiliate review.

-All of this will depends on the blog or site you have but seeing how this post is about affiliate I'll stick with that structure.
+All of this will depends on the blog or site you have but seeing how this post is about affiliate marketing, I'll stick with that structure.
 Your review posts will be the most salesy post on your website, and one that most people will be reluctant to link to, but about that later.

-Each of these can be broken down into a specific type of posts, but you get a general idea.
+Each of these can be broken down into a specific type of posts, but you get the general idea.
 Now how many posts each or what percentage of posts you should do depends on you and your niche.

 Let's put it in action.
 Let's say you want to start an affiliate blog about air fryers.
 Now, most will say it's a bad idea because it's too niched down.